MKrause-CyberSec/Red-vs-Blue-Project/README.md

 | Step 6: Upload a PHP reverse shell payload.                      |
 | Step 7: Find and capture the flag.                               |

-## Solution Guide: Incident Analysis with Kibana
+## Part 2: Incident Analysis with Kibana

-### Instructions: Investigating the Incident
+### Investigating the Incident

-Even though you already know what you did to exploit the target, analyzing the logs is still valuable.
-It will teach you:
+After exploiting the target, analyzing the logs will shows me:
 - What your attack looks like from a defender's perspective.

 - How stealthy or detectable your tactics are.

-- Which kinds of alarms and alerts SOC and IR professionals can set to spot attacks like yours while they occur, rather than after.
+- Which kinds of alarms and alerts SOC and IR professionals can set to spot attacks like the ones I conducted while they occur, rather than after.

 - While going through the solution file, please note that the IP addresses here need to be replaced your machine's IP addresses.

-Double-click the Google Chrome icon on the Windows host's desktop to launch Kibana.
+# Step 1: Double-click the Google Chrome icon on the Windows host's desktop to launch Kibana.
 If it doesn't load as the default page, navigate to http://192.168.1.105:5601.

-Start by creating a Kibana dashboard using the pre-built visualizations.
-Navigate to your home page, then scroll down to **Visualize and Explore Data** then **Dashboard**.

-Click on **Create dashboard** in the upper left hand side.
-On the new page click on **Add an existing** to add the following existing reports:
+# Step 2: Created a Kibana dashboard using the pre-built visualizations for the following existing reports.
 - `HTTP status codes for the top queries [Packetbeat] ECS`
 - `Top 10 HTTP requests [Packetbeat] ECS`
 - `Network Traffic Between Hosts [Packetbeat Flows] ECS`